Gobi Avedian: Counter lawsuits

 Gobi was also involved in another lawsuit, for which he became involved while he was still on death row before his acquittal.
 The lawsuit was about the claims of the private letters between the death row inmates and both their lawyers and families were being forwarded from prisons to the AGC, and it led to these said inmates pursuing legal proceedings against the AGC or its members for alleged breaches of conduct to protect the inmates' rights, misconduct in public office and seeking damages for any harm caused by such.
 Gobi, together with 21 other death row inmates (most of whom sentenced for drug trafficking), were represented by M Ravi to seek the identities of whoever ordered or carried out the sending of the inmates' information to the AGC.
 The lawsuit was dismissed on 16 March 2021.
 The inmates, including Gobi, are ordered to pay $10 in costs for the lawsuit.
 Gobi and twelve of the other death row prisoners continued to bring the matter forward to the Court of Appeal, before Ravi withdrew the entire application.
 Ravi was later told to bear the S$10,000 in costs over this legal lawsuit.

+Release

+Ten years after his arrest, Gobi Avedian was released from Changi Prison on 17 December 2024.
+He was granted an early release by parole on account of his good behaviour in prison.